Nazeeh21/wave-portal-svelte/README.md

 Store this address for your reference, as we will need it while interacting with our smart contract from our Svelte Client.

-Now, to send a transaction to our Smart Contract deployed on the test node, we need to configure Metamask wallet to use one of the accounts created by hardhat while running the command `npx hardhat node`
+Now, to send a transaction to our smart contract deployed on the test node, we need to configure MetaMask wallet to use one of the accounts created by hardhat while running the command `npx hardhat node`

-Let's import one of these accounts into our Metamask wallet and use its test ethers.
+Let's import one of these accounts into our MetaMask wallet and use its test ethers.
 To do so, open MetaMask and update the network to be **Localhost 8545**

 <p align="center">
 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1634376286673/KoVETGaBw.png" alt="image.png" />